Certora/Examples/CVLByExample/ERC20/README.md

 ## Correct Spec

-`contracts/correct/ERC20Fixed.sol` is a version in which the above failures were fixed.
+`contracts/correct/ERC20Fixed.sol` is a version in which the above rule failures were fixed. the corrections are:
+1. Removing the incorrect envfree.
+2. Removing the redundant invariant balancesBoundedByTotalSupply.

 It can be checked by running:
 ```certoraRun certora/conf/runERC20Fixed.conf```